 Would you rather keep on your wig, wrap, hat, or cap?
 That's totally fine.
 Nearly all massage therapist's policy is something like: take off or leave on whatever is most comfortable for you.
 The key is "for you" - you define how you want to be presented, what you show or do not show.

 After much searching, Alex finally found her Perfect Wig.
 It felt so right, she wanted to wear it all the time.
-We used a shower cap to protect it from lotion, while also providing Alex circular pressure around her temples - her fav part of the massage.
+We used a shower cap to protect it from lotion during her massage sessions, while also providing Alex circular pressure around her temples - her fav part of the massage.

 Would you prefer to take it all off?
 That's totally fine too.

 Mary was undergoing chemotherapy.
 Since it was winter, she often wore hats to keep her head warm.
 But during massage sessions, she preferred baring her bald head.
 She said her hair not interfering during scalp massage was the one silver lining of the cancer treatments.

 Faces are literally our interface to the world, to each other.
 They are home of some of the densest collections of nerves.
 And we often feel very vulnerable about others touching or being near our face.

 Massage may be helpful in alleviating headache-causing tension, sinus pressure, or just promoting general relaxation.
 But to be effective, we've got to be comfortable.
 If you're feeling uncertain, but want to give it a go, try these things: